Byzantine music through the ages

 In 2007, he was appointed headmaster of the newly-founded Institute of Ecclesiastical Hymnody of the Metropolis of Rhodes to meet the needs of singers on lecterns parishes and monasteries of the local Church of Rhodes and the Greek Diaspora and allophones parishes.

 From 2013, he is a Professor of Byzantine music at the CORELLI conservatory, teaching the Art of Psaltic.
 In 2015, he established in Berlin, Germany and Marseilles, France annexes of the Institute.
+In 2017, he created departments in Paris at the Russian seminary, in Grenoble and in Budapest, Hungary.
 For years he struggled for the rights of the ecclesiastical and traditional music in the Greek Church, in Greece and abroad in the Diaspora.
 He gives lectures, conferences, concerts; he writes, translates, composes church music and except of Greek language, he speaks fluently French, English and Italian.